-As of December 31, 2016, approximately 4,000,000 additional awards could be granted under the plan.
-Through December 31, 2016, incentive stock options, nonqualified stock options, restricted and non-restricted stock awards have been granted under the plan.
+As of December 31, 2017, approximately 3,726,000 additional awards could be granted under the plan.
+Through December 31, 2017, incentive stock options, nonqualified stock options, restricted and non-restricted stock awards have been granted under the plan.
 Stock options are granted at a price which is no less than the fair market value of a share of Atlantic Capital common stock on the grant date.
 Stock options generally vest over three years and expire after ten years.

-As of December 31, 2016, 2015, and 2014, warrants for 363,000, 588,000, and 588,000 shares were outstanding for the purchase of common stock at a price of \$10.00 per warrant.
-The warrants were issued as of May 14, 2007, the date of issuance of common stock sold in the initial private placement, and are exercisable for a period of ten years following the issuance.
+As of December 31, 2017, no warrants were outstanding for the purchase of common stock.
+As of December 31, 2016, and 2015, warrants for 363,000, and 588,000 shares, respectively, were outstanding for the purchase of common stock at a price of \$10.00 per warrant.
+The warrants were issued as of May 14, 2007, the date of issuance of common stock sold in the initial private placement, and were exercisable for a period of ten years following the issuance.

 The Company accounts for stock options and warrants in accordance with FASB ASC 718, Stock Compensation, which requires the Company to recognize the costs of its employee stock option awards and warrants in its Consolidated Statements of Operations.
 According to ASC 718, the total cost of the Company's share-based awards is equal to their grant date fair value and is recognized as expense on a straight-line basis over the vesting period of the awards.
-Total stock-based compensation expense recognized by the Company during 2016, 2015, and 2014 for stock option grants and warrants was \$937,000, \$1.2 million, and \$27,000, respectively.
-Unrecognized stock-based compensation expense related to stock option grants and warrants at December 31, 2016, 2015, and 2014 was \$1.7 million, \$2.7 million, and \$0, respectively.
-At December 31, 2016, 2015, and 2014, the weighted average period over which this unrecognized expense is expected to be recognized was 3.4 years, 4.0 years, and 0.0 years, respectively.
-The weighted average remaining contractual life of options and warrants outstanding at December 31, 2016, was 3.4 years.
+Total stock-based compensation expense recognized by the Company during 2017, 2016, and 2015 for stock option grants and warrants was \$1.1 million, \$937,000, and \$1.2 million, respectively.
+Unrecognized stock-based compensation expense related to stock option grants and warrants at December 31, 2017, 2016, and 2015 was \$646,000, \$1.7 million, and \$2.7 million, respectively.
+At December 31, 2017, 2016, and 2015, the weighted average period over which this unrecognized expense is expected to be recognized was 2.6 years, 3.4 years, and 4.0 years, respectively.
+The weighted average remaining contractual life of options outstanding at December 31, 2017, was 5.6 years.

 The Company estimates the fair value of its options and warrants awards using the Black-Scholes option pricing model.
 The risk-free rate for periods within the contractual life of the option and warrant is based on the U.S. Treasury yield curve in effect at the time of grant.
-There were no options or warrants awarded during 2016 and 2014.
-The table below summarized the assumptions used to calculate the fair value of options granted during 2015:
+There were no options or warrants awarded during 2016.
+The table below summarizes the assumptions used to calculate the fair value of options granted/modified during 2017 and 2015: